h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 #### Ring signatures

-[Ring signature](https://en.wikipedia.org/wiki/Ring_signature) is worth mentioning here even though then chance of applying it to Bitcoin is almost zero.
+[Ring signature](https://en.wikipedia.org/wiki/Ring_signature) is worth mentioning here even though it would never be adopted by something like Bitcoin.
 It is an interesting digital signature scheme that can be used to implement a decentralized mixing service that requires no user interactions.

 It is easy to verify that a ring signature is created by one of the members in a group but computationally infeasible to determine which one exactly.
 [CryptoNotes](https://cryptonote.org/coins)